What is the New Testament?

 Luke, the author of “Luke,” explained his motivation to give an accurate account of Jesus’ life.
 (Notice that although God used Luke to write the gospel, he had Luke use his investigative abilities.)

-Therefore, since I myself have carefully investigated everything from the beginning, it seemed good also to me to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught.
+With this in mind, since I myself have carefully investigated everything from the beginning, I too decided to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught.
 (Luke 1:3-4)

 The gospels introduce us to the sacrifice Jesus made so that we could be “born again” and have an intimate relationship with God.
 When Jesus took our sins upon himself, he radically changed the relationship between us and God.